-Overview
+Risk factors Overview

 The securities industry and Canaccord's activities are by their very nature subject to a number of inherent risks.
 Economic conditions, competition and market factors such as volatility in the Canadian and international markets, interest rates, commodity prices, market prices, trading volumes and liquidity will have a significant impact on Canaccord's profitability.
-Revenue from Private Client Services' activity is dependent on trading volumes and, therefore, is linked to the level of market activity and investor confidence.
-Revenue from Canaccord Adams' activity is dependent on financing activity by corporate issuers and the willingness of institutional clients to actively trade and participate in capital markets transactions.
+Revenue from Canaccord Wealth Management's activity is dependent on trading volumes and, therefore, is linked to the level of market activity and investor confidence.
+Revenue from Canaccord Genuity's activity is dependent on financing activity by corporate issuers and the willingness of institutional clients to actively trade and participate in capital markets transactions.
 There may also be a lag between market fluctuations and the level of Canaccord's market activity and the impact that these factors have on Canaccord's operating results and financial position.
 Furthermore, Canaccord's business is cyclical and thus experiences considerable variations in revenue and income from quarter to quarter and year to year due to the factors discussed above.
 These factors are beyond Canaccord's control and, as a result, revenue and net income will fluctuate, as they have historically.

 An investment in the common shares of Canaccord involves a number of risks.
 Some of these, including market risk, credit risk, operational risk and other risks could be substantial and are inherent in Canaccord's business.
 Risk management at Canaccord is a significant priority due to the importance of its effectiveness on Canaccord's operations.
-For the discussion on Risk management, please see page 21 in this Annual Information Form.
-Risks include, but are not necessarily limited to, those set out below.
-Investors should carefully consider the following information about risks, together with the other information in this document, before making investment decisions.
-It should be noted that this list is not exhaustive, but contains risks that Canaccord considers to be of particular relevance.
-Other risk factors may apply.
+For the discussion on Risk management, please see page 20 in this AIF.